 Do something today that your future self will thank you for.

 I am a fully trained Clinical Hypnotherapist, Calm Kids coach and Hypnotherapy in Schools Practitioner covering Kent and the surrounding areas specialising in adult anxiety and children's wellbeing.
-I am a member of the APHP (The association for professional hypnosis and psychotherapy) and have an enhanced DBS check alongside safeguarding working with children training.
+I am a member of the APHP (The association for professional hypnosis and psychotherapy).
+I have an enhanced DBS check alongside safeguarding working with children training.